-Explosion, blaze at Guinea fuel depot leave eight dead
+Explosion, Blaze At Guinea Fuel Depot Leave Eight Dead

 "The windows of our home and those of our neighbours were smashed.
 We managed to get away from the place," he added.

-Dansa Kourouma, head of the National Transitional Council (CNT) -- the parliament appointed by the ruling military junta -- said the fire had caused "extensive damage including loss of human life".
+Dansa Kourouma, head of the National Transitional Council (CNT) said the fire had caused "extensive damage including loss of human life".

 The cause of the fire was unclear, officials said, and its "scale and consequences could have a direct impact on the population".